On Thursday, November 30, the city of San Jose will hold a virtual community meeting to hear from the public...

-Green Foothills’ advocacy team engages early in land use policy, proposals, and planning processes that pose an opportunity or threat to our natural environment.
-Sometimes this means supporting a land use plan that will protect nature and bring ecosystem benefits to our communities.
-At other times, it means opposing a new development proposal that will harm a wetland, adversely impact a marginalized community, or block a wildlife corridor.
+Our advocacy team engages early in land use policy, proposals, and planning processes that pose an opportunity or threat to our natural environment.
+Sometimes this means supporting land-use plans that will protect nature and bring ecosystem benefits to our communities.
+At other times, it means opposing development proposals that will harm a wetland, adversely impact a marginalized community, or block a wildlife corridor.

 We support current and future decision makers to be champions for conservation and inclusive public process, and we mobilize people to effect change for the land, the wildlife, and their communities.

 Want to take action to help protect open space and natural resources?
-We regularly let our supporters know when there’s an opportunity to contact decision makers about a local environmental issue.
+We regularly let our supporters know about opportunities to contact decision-makers about local environmental issues.
 See below for our most recent Action Alerts.
-To receive our Action Alerts in your inbox, sign up on our Stay Informed page.
+To receive Action Alerts in your inbox, sign up on the Subscribe page.

 How We Choose Our Advocacy Issues

-Issues impacting open space, farmland, wildlife habitat, or natural resources align with our mission and consideration is given as to the level they may be affected.
+Our mission is to protect open space, farmland, wildlife habitat, and natural resources, so we consider how much they may be affected.
 We may also consider other environmental impacts such as scenic vistas and air or water quality.

-Good land use planning determines how we best use our land to meet our needs while safeguarding open space and natural resources.
+Good land-use planning determines the best way to meet our needs while safeguarding open space and natural resources.
 An example would be avoiding sprawl and encouraging transit-oriented infill development.
-Quality of life issues may also be affected by these decisions so may be taken into account as well.
-These include public access to open space, preservation of historic and cultural resources, social justice issues including affordable housing, public health and safety, food access, and transit.
+We also take into account that these decisions affect quality-of-life issues, including public access to open space, preservation of historic and cultural resources, affordable housing and other social justice issues, public health and safety, food access, and transit.